Student Employment is located in Room 2020, Old Main and can be contacted at 217-581-3712 or at email@example.com.

 If the student’s work is not satisfactory or if other conditions make continuance inadvisable, the supervisor may request that the assignment be canceled.
 If a student employee wishes to be released from a particular employment assignment, the student should notify the supervisor one week prior to leaving the job to allow ample time to secure a replacement.
 The supervisor must notify the Student Employment Office by sending a Student Job Termination Form.

 Upon termination of employment for any reason, a Student Termination Form must be completed and sent to the Student Employment Office.
-When student jobs are not completely terminated by the Student Employment Office, Ethics Training Notifications still go out, EFT notices go to wrong locations, department rosters are not accurate, and student employee records are not correct.
+When student jobs are not completely terminated by the Student Employment Office, Ethics Training Notifications still go out, department rosters are not accurate, and student employee records are not correct.
 Student Job Termination Forms need to be completed as soon as possible when a student leaves a department.

 Student employees are expected to give careful and conscientious service.
 Student employees are to work 60 minutes out of each hour they are paid.
 It is the supervisor’s responsibility to make sure that the student employees are paid for time actually worked.
 No rest time may be credited as time worked except in the case where 4 or more consecutive hours are worked, when the breaks of 15 min must be credited.
 Student employees are covered by the Illinois Worker’s Compensation and Occupational Disease Acts and can file claims in accordance with University rules for work-related illness or injury.
 Student employees are not eligible for paid vacation, paid holidays, or disability, as established by the Benefits Policy.